KeaCluster/blog-api/README.md

 The name of the database doesn't matter.
 So long as it's empty.
 With `pg` and `pg-hstore` the database will be automatically used.

+Check the port for your local postgres port in use and modify if needed.

 #### Install packages

 After cloning `cd` into the repo